 Since 1976, cardholders have saved more than $2 billion, and over two million Ohio residents are currently eligible for the program.
 There are over 20,000 businesses such as restaurants, dry cleaners, florists, animal hospitals, car repair shops, motels, and state park campgrounds that participate in the Golden Buckeye program.
 Many businesses display the Golden Buckeye logo; if not, ask whether they accept it before making a purchase.
 Participating businesses accepting the card receive no compensation from the state of Ohio.

-Getting a Golden Buckeye Card is easy and should only take 15 minutes, but once you receive it, you'll soon see how quickly the savings add up.
+Getting a Golden Buckeye Card is easy and should only take 15 minutes to complete the application, but once you receive it, you'll soon see how quickly the savings can add up.

 Getting and Replacing a Card

 If you are a registered driver (or have a state-issued, non-driving ID card) in the state of Ohio, the state will automatically send you a Golden Buckeye Card around your 60th birthday.
 If you have a state ID but didn't receive your card, the Ohio Bureau of Motor Vehicles may have an incorrect address for you, so you will need to contact your local office online or by phone.

 If you are new to Ohio or if you don't have a state ID, you can apply at most Ohio public libraries and senior centers.
 You must apply in person if you didn't get your card in the mail.
 Allow six to eight weeks to receive your card.

 In order to apply for a Golden Buckeye Card, you will need to provide a valid proof of age or disability; acceptable forms include a Medicare card, SSDI documentation, or documentation issued by a state department certifying a disability or public employee retirement.

 If your card is lost, damaged, or stolen, call the office of the Ohio Department of Aging to request a replacement card.
 Once you've filed a proper complaint, a new card can be expected in six to eight weeks.